Citeo/terraform-provider-azurermagw/README.md

 -> **Note:** The current provider version support the ssl certificate to be stored in a key vault.
 This could be enhanced in future release if required.

+~> **NOTE:** Actuellay, this provider is deployed in dev and test environments before moving to production.

 # Authentication
 The provider interact with azure cloud through API calls.
 Indeed, an authentication needs to be done to allow this interaction.
 Two authentication methods are supported till now.